csaea/sandbox/README.md

 - **[W3Schools Python Tutorial](https://www.w3schools.com/python/)**: An easy introduction to Python with plenty of examples.
 - **[Python Cheatsheet](https://www.pythoncheatsheet.org/)**: A concise but complete Python reference, perfect for quick look-ups.
 - **[Python Challenges](https://pythonprinciples.com/challenges/Capital-indexes/)**: A free list of Python challenges.

-Sure!
-Here’s an additional section explaining how to fork the repository and use GitHub Codespaces for editing and saving work:

----

 ## How to Fork the Repository and Use Codespaces